 Pancakes with Greek Yogurt Cream and Berries

-For breakfast or a snack, there’s nothing better than a treat that’s both delicious and refreshing.
-Just like these pancakes accompanied by a delightful Greek yogurt cream and berries.
-The pancakes I propose in this recipe are a lighter version because they do not contain butter, very fast and simplified, compared to the original one, considering that in Italy it is not easy to find buttermilk, one of the essential ingredients for their preparation (which can still be easily made at home).
+For breakfast or a snack, there’s nothing better than a treat that’s both indulgent and fresh.
+Just like these pancakes accompanied by a delicious Greek yogurt cream and berries.
+The pancakes I propose in this recipe are a lighter version because they contain no butter, very quick and simplified, compared to the original, considering that in Italy it’s not easy to find buttermilk, one of the fundamental ingredients for their preparation (which can still be easily made at home).
 We can also prepare them for a birthday, an important lunch, or for unexpected guests.
-I suggest using thick yogurt, like Greek yogurt, to get a firm cream that does not slide off the pancakes.
-It is generally advised to eat pancakes immediately, but I find them good even when cold.
+I suggest using a thick yogurt, like Greek yogurt, to get a firm cream that doesn’t slide off the pancakes.
+Generally, it’s recommended to eat pancakes right away, but I find them good even cold.

 • Cost: Economical